 |Game Zero||Mar, 1996||24.5 out of 50||49|

 There are currently no topics for this game.

-TriviaOne of the few multimedia PC titles ever produced that would run on a 286.
-This was achieved by using a really simplistic delta compression scheme; in addition, bandwidth/data requirements were kept low by halving the horizontal resolution when too many changes occured per frame, then halving vertical resolution in addition to that if necessary.
-See the screenshots ("Too much motion equals too much compression" in particular) for an example of this technique.
+TechnologyOne of the few multimedia PC titles ever produced that would run on a 286.
+This was achieved by using a really simplistic delta compression scheme; in addition, bandwidth/data requirements were kept low by halving the horizontal resolution when too many changes occurred per frame, then halving vertical resolution in addition to that if necessary.
+See the screenshots (this one in particular) for an example of this technique.

 Related Web Sites

 - Crapshoot (A humorous video review on PC Gamer)